7 Reasons To Love Malaysia – Malaysia Travel Tips

 You either love it or hate it – depending on the time you visit, of course.

 To start with, it has to be the weather.
-It is sunny and rainy the whole year so you can do outdoor and indoor activities to the max.
+The whole year is sunny and rainy so you can do outdoor and indoor activities.

 While visitors from Arab love to watch the rain fall, others may complain about the wet weather or high humidity.